 “On streets I sought power through things outside myself.
 In prison, through writing, I’ve found my power and purpose inside myself.” –Rahsaan Thomas

-After graduated High school in 1965, he enlisted with a friend in the U.S. Army and was sent to Vietnam.
-He was later seriously wounded in action and spent the rest of his enlistment in and out of hospitals.
+After graduated high school in 1965, Eisiminger enlisted with a friend in the U.S. Army and was sent to Vietnam.
+He was seriously wounded in action and spent the rest of his enlistment in and out of hospitals.

-Married in 1967, he has a son, daughter, and two grandsons.
-His wife and he divorced in 1982 after 16 years of marriage.
+Married in 1967, Eisiminger has a son, daughter, and two grandsons.
+He divorced in 1982 after 16 years of marriage.

-In August of 1999 he was arrested as a first time offender and was sentenced to life.
-When he came to San Quentin in 2013 he became part of the Journalism Guild, eventually working his was to becoming an official Staff Writer.
+In August of 1999, Eisiminger, a first time offender, was sentenced to life.
+When he came to San Quentin in 2013 he became a part of the Journalism Guild and eventually worked his way to becoming a Staff Writer.

 For many years Tamboura was the design editor and writer for the San Quentin News.
 He recently graduated from a one-year immersive technology training program where he learned web application development.

 His skill level is entry level front-end developer specializing in user interactive web application engineering.

 Tamboura has an interest is working in data visualization and web-based journalism leveraging D3.js, NVD3.js, and other data visualization libraries to transform raw data into interactive vibrant visualizations.

 Tamboura’s prior experience includes twenty years working in the underground utility industry, including 12 years as the founder and CEO of a geotechnical company.
 He managed and completed large and complex underground utility analytics for government and private entities.
 Accordingly, he is able to manage, collaborate, stay on task, schedule and deliver quality products to customers.